dxhisboy/fatty-wslbridge/README.md

 ## Use:

-1. Use startfatty.bat to launch fatty-wslbridge directly.
+1. Use init.vbs to create context menus and shortcuts for launching fatty-wslbridge.
-2. Use create_shortcut.vbs to create a shortcut that contains essential arguments.
+2. Use deinit.vbs to clean context menus.
-3. Use create_contextmenu.vbs/remove_contextmenu.vbs to create/remove a right click menu entry.